-Bushcraft for kids, a great way to help children connect with nature in a productive way.
+Bushcraft for kids is a great way to help children connect with nature in a productive way.

 Bushcraft for kids teaches vital life skills and all the things nature can provide for us.
 Kids thrive outdoors and bushcraft is a great way to learn as well as having a lot of fun.
 It is also a way for families to spend some quality outdoor time together, be fully present and engaged in a task, and in our case getting muddy in the process!